 Orlando Attorneys Providing Services for Collaborative Divorce

-- Does not have a shared vision of success; and
+- Does not have a shared vision of success

-A traditional contested divorce is likely to compound these issues, turn old scars into new wounds, and even exacerbate issues that were once resolved by introducing ultimatums.
-Traditional contested divorce leaves less room for agreed compromise, is much more expensive than collaborative divorce, takes longer, is left out in the public view for all to see, and the final decision is left in the hands of complete stranger: a judge.
-Collaborative divorce seeks to solve disputes peacefully and with the consent of both parties, not by presenting unflattering or even falsely exaggerated evidence in the courtroom to cheapen the other party by painting them in the worst light possible.
+A traditional contested divorce is likely to compound these issues as well as turn old scars into new wounds.
+It may even worsen issues that were once resolved by creating new ultimatums.
+A traditional contested divorce is much more expensive than collaborative divorce and takes longer.
+It also leaves less room for agreed compromise, Traditional contested divorce is left out in the public view for all to see.
+The final decision is left in the hands of a complete stranger- the judge.
+Collaborative divorce seeks to solve disputes peacefully and with the consent of both parties.
+It avoids presenting shady or even falsely exaggerated evidence in the courtroom.
+Collaborative divorce avoids issues like cheapen the other party by painting them in the worst light.

-Here at Sperling Ducker PLC, our attorneys seek a better path to divorce than the traditional contested method that usually leaves both sides muddied and dissatisfied.
-Each side will generally be represented by an attorney, and will enter a formal agreement regarding property distribution, child support and custody, and alimony.
+Attorney Aubrey Harry Ducker Jr. aims to find a better alternative to divorce than the traditional contested method.
+The traditional method usually leaves both sides overwhelmed and disappointed.
+An attorney represents each side, and they and will enter a formal agreement.
+This agreement is regarding property distribution, child support and custody, and alimony.
 If an agreement cannot be reached without a mediator, the couple may agree to work through their differences in mediation, where a third neutral party will help reach a negotiation.